-mmigrants in Maryland play an important role contributing to the state as both taxpayers and consumers.
-In 2014, immigrant-led households in Maryland earned \$ 33.7 billion dollars-or 16.2 percent of all income earned by Marylander that year.
-With those earnings, the state's foreign-born households were able to contribute more than one in every seven dollars paid by Maryland residents in state and local tax revenues, payments that support important public services such as public schools and police.
-Through their individual wage contributions, immigrants also paid \$ 4.2 billion into the Social Security and Medicare programs that year.
+mmigrants in Ohio play an important role, contributing to the state as both taxpayers and consumers.
+In 2014, immigrant-led households in Ohio earned \$ 15.6 billion dollars-or 5.2 percent of all income earned by Ohioans that year.
+With those earnings, the state's foreign-born households were able to contribute more than one in every 20 dollars paid by Ohio residents in state and local tax revenues, payments that support important public services such as public schools and police.
+Through their individual wage contributions, immigrants also paid almost \$ 1.9 billion into Social Security and Medicare programs that year.

 By spending the money they earn at businesses such as hair salons, grocery stores, and coffee shops, immigrants also support small business owners and job creation in the communities where they live.
-In Maryland immigrants held \$ 24.6 billion in spending power in 2014, defined in this brief as the net income available to a family after paying federal, state, and local taxes.
-Some specific ethnic groups within the immigrant community had particular power as consumers, such as Asian immigrants and Sub-Saharan African immigrants.
+In Ohio immigrants held \$ 11.1 billion in spending power in 2014, defined in this brief as the net income available to a family after paying federal, state, and local taxes.
+We highlight the spending power and tax contributions of several subsets of Ohio's foreign-born population below, including Hispanics and immigrants from Northern Africa or the Middle East.

-INCOME AND TAX CONTRIBUTIONS OF KEY GROUPS WITHIN MARYLAND'S IMMIGRANT POPULATION, 2014
+INCOME AND TAX CONTRIBUTIONS OF KEY GROUPS WITHIN OHIO'S IMMIGRANT POPULATION, 2014

-In 2014, immigrants in Maryland earned \$33.7B.
+In 2014, immigrants in Ohio earned \$15.6B.

-\$3.1B went to state and local taxes...
+\$1.3B - Went to state and local taxes...

-\$6.1B went to federal taxes...
+\$3.1B - Went to federal taxes...

-Leaving them with \$24.6B in remaining spending power.
+Leaving them with \$11.1B in remaining spending power.